-- Most coughs clear up within a few days and are caused by a viral infection.
+Most coughs clear up within 2-3 weeks and are caused by a viral infection.

-- If a cough is really bad, occurs with severe breathing problems or won't go away then there may be a more serious cause.
+If a cough is really bad, (that is, it occurs with severe breathing problems or it won't go away within the usual expected time) then there may be a more serious cause.

 How do I know when my child is really unwell?

 The signs of your child being very unwell with breathing (respiratory) difficulties that might need urgent medical treatment include:

 An increase in the rate of breathing may be the first symptom of breathing difficulty.
 Count the number of breaths (in and out is one breath) in one minute.
 The breathing rate is too fast if it is more than:

 - 60 breaths per minute for a baby aged 0-5 months.